adolhung/hello-world/README.md

 # hello-world

-Hi I'm adolhung,a nintenboy!
+Hi I'm adolhung,a nintenboy!\n
-How about to share your friendcode?
+How about to share your friendcode?\n
-And a gamer!
+And a gamer!\n
-NS!
+NS!\n